REOPENING PLAN FOR

 Phase IA allows for parishes to reopen for private prayer and adoration with a limit of 10 attendees.

-Phase II allows for reopening for weekday and weekend Masses for larger groups depending on the guidelines from the state and the capacity of the church building.
+Phase II allows for reopening for all sacraments and weekday and weekend Masses for larger groups depending on the guidelines from the state and the capacity of the church building.
 (Look at the image below).
 WE ARE IN PHASE II at this time.

 OUR ST. PAUL THE APOSTLE REOPENING PLAN